rakutentech/engineering-blog/content/post/smaller-the-parameter-smaller-the-bugs.md

 book.summary("Bater", "Chen")
 => "Ruby is the best - Chen, Bater (2020)"
 ```
 We have a book class, it has two attributes, title, and publish_year.
-The `initialize` method would be called when we new a book object.
+The `initialize` method would be called when we `new` a book object.
 Book class only has one instance method called `summary`, it needs two parameters, first_name and last_name.
 In Ruby, when we define the `attr_reader` as the attribute of the object, it will create the read method automatically.
 So we can call the instance variable directly by `title` to get `@title` return, same as publish_year.

 This simple method works fine but is not good enough.
 Now we want to do some refactoring on it.

 ## The good code should be small and simple
 What is the good code?
 This question might be hard to answer, but I would say **the good code should be small and simple.** In this article, let's focus on making the parameter smaller.

-Generally speaking, **one parameter is better than two, and no parameter is better than one.** The fact of the parameter is, it cost time to read and understand the business logic, and time is always expensive in all projects.
+Generally speaking, **one parameter is better than two, and no parameter is better than one.** The fact of the parameter is, it costs time to read and understand the business logic, and time is always expensive in all projects.
 We spent around 70% of the time reading the existing code, but only 30% is actually writing.
 If we can save some time from reading the code, not only from literally reading but also from understanding the spec and logic, which means we can develop efficiently.

 Secondly, when **the code is short, the bugs are nowhere to hide.** Parameter causes bugs easily because it needs extra concern.
 Reducing parameters can make the method more clear, and show the intention explicitly.
 It can help us to maintain the code easily.
 When we try to reduce the parameter, we are actually trying to reduce the potential bugs at the same time.

-Now we know it's better to reduce the parameter, but how to do it?
+Now we know it's better to reduce the parameter, but how could we do it?
 Let's check the parameter again.

 ## Data clump
 When we find out the parameters are **a group of data that always come together**, and it would make no sense when missing one of them, we can call it a set of **Data Clump**.
 For example, a pair of start date and end date, or in this example, first name and last name.